QubesOS/qubes-doc/project-security/verifying-signatures.rst

 ----------------

-We use `PGP <https://en.wikipedia.org/wiki/Pretty_Good_Privacy>`__ (specifically, the `OpenPGP <https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP>`__ standard).
+We use :wikipedia:`PGP <Pretty_Good_Privacy>` (specifically, the :wikipedia:`OpenPGP <Pretty_Good_Privacy#OpenPGP>` standard).
 Before we begin, you’ll need software that can manage PGP keys and verify PGP signatures.
 Any program that complies with the OpenPGP standard will do, but here are some examples for popular operating systems:

 **Linux:** `GnuPG <https://gnupg.org/download/index.html>`__ (`documentation <https://www.gnupg.org/documentation/>`__).
 Open a terminal and use the ``gpg2`` command.
 If you don’t already have GnuPG installed, install it via your distro’s package manager or from the GnuPG website.